vosslerbr/fullstack-weather/README.md

 # fullstack-weather

-A **complete rebuild** of my weather application.
+A **complete rebuild** of my original weather application.
 This time built with React, Express, and the APIs from MapBox and OpenWeatherMap. 🤠

+## Why a rebuild?

+After learning the basics of the MERN stack, I decided to finally rebuild my weather application using my new knowledge.
+It also allowed me to finally hide my API keys in a .env file (since the old version was only a front end app, they were in plain sight for all. *OOPS!*).

 ## How It Works